Writing the Introduction

 Normally, you just mention a part of the quote from the topic itself, and reference which character (usually a character) says it, and how it links to the theme in the topic.

-The reason why Quote-Based Topics are considered harder than a standard Theme-Based or Character-Based Topic, is because you need to know who said the Quote, why they said it, and where they said it.
+The reason why Quote-Based Topics are considered harder than a standard Theme-Based or Character-Based Topic is because you need to know who said the Quote, why they said it, and where they said it.

 As <character name> declares <insert part of the quote> during <context>, it is apparent that <link to Theme of Topic as well>.

-Aside from this sentence, you should NOT HAVE ANY OTHER QUOTES anywhere else in the Introduction.
+Aside from this sentence, you should NOT have any other quotes anywhere else in the Introduction.

 You will lose marks for not knowing who says the quote, or mentioning the wrong character.